Live From SF Sketchfest 2020

 I'm setting a timer for 20 seconds.

-I want everyone in the room, this is for Jason's benefit,
+I want everyone in the room, this is for Jason's benefit.

-to yell shame over and over at the top of your lungs, starting three, two, one, now.
+To yell shame over and over at the top of your lungs.
+Starting three, two, one, now.

 Hold on, hold on, hold on, hold on, hold on, hold on, hold on.
+I'm just pausing it here at 10 seconds.

-You're doing doing an okay job,
+You're doing an okay job,

 but